PacificBiosciences/trgt/README.md

 TRGT is a tool for targeted genotyping of tandem repeats from PacBio HiFi data.
-In addition to the basic size genotyping, TRGT profiles sequence composition, mosaicism, and CpG methylation of each analyzed repeat.
-TRGT comes with a companion tool TRVZ for visualization of reads overlapping the repeats.
+In addition to the basic size genotyping, TRGT profiles sequence composition, mosaicism, and CpG methylation of each analyzed repeat and visualization of reads overlapping the repeats.

 ## Early version warning

 Please note that TRGT is still under active development.
-We anticipate some changes to the input and output file formats of both TRGT and TRVZ.
+We anticipate some changes to the input and output file formats of TRGT.

 ## Availability

-- TRGT and TRVZ Linux binaries are [available here](https://github.com/PacificBiosciences/trgt/releases)
+- TRGT Linux binary is [available here](https://github.com/PacificBiosciences/trgt/releases)
 - Repeat definition files are available in [this Zenodo repository](https://zenodo.org/record/8329210) and definitions of known pathogenic repeats are [also available here](repeats/).